5 Best Senior Portrait Tips

 Tip #1- Picking the right photographer

-Picking the right photographer out for your shoot is going to mean choosing someone based on more than just how much they charge.
+Picking the right photographer for your shoot is the first of our Senior Portrait Tips.
+However, it’s going to mean choosing someone based on more than just how much they charge.
 Most people your age have never experienced working one-on-one with a professional photographer outside of the 5-minute school photo taken in the gym in front of a backdrop.

 Working with a pro for your Senior Photos is going to be a bit different than your school photos.
 You’ll want to find a pro that makes you feel comfortable and takes the time to explain to you what’s going on.
 You should be able to view samples of their work to see if you like it and they should be happy to answer any questions you have before you hire them.
 When you’re talking to the photographer ask yourself how they make you feel.
 Would you mind spending a few hours hanging out with them while they create your photo story?
 If the answer is yes, you’ve found your photographer!!
 But don’t get discouraged if the first photographer you talk to just doesn’t do it for you.
 You may have to talk with a few pros before making your decision.
 And remember if you’re under 18 to get your guardian in on the decision.
 They’ll be reserving the session so it’s important for them to be a part too.

 This may seem like a weird Senior Portrait Tip for your Session, but it’s actually one of the most important.
 In fact, most professional photographers are going to get you on this journey without you even realizing it.
 It’s part of any successful portrait session.